24 Oz

 7 min read

 You're standing at the meat counter.
 The recipe calls for a pound and a half of ground beef.
-The package says 24 oz.
-Worth adding: you pause.
+You pause.
+Day to day, the package says 24 oz.
 Wait — is that the same thing?

 What Is 24 Oz in Pounds